 The current range of easy-to-program boards are staggeringly large for the complexity of the designs.
 As technology continues to advance and new opportunities for sensors and applications arise, why should people be limited to a bulky device?
-Technology should be able to shrink to meet any opportunity for use, and that is what the µduino was designed for!
+Technology should be able to shrink to meet any opportunity for any use, and that is what the µduino was designed for!

 The µduino is the smallest Arduino available, measuring in at 12mm (0.5 inches) x 12mm.
 While similarly sized micro-controller boards do exist, their power is severely limited to using chips such as the Attiny85 (with up to 6 I/O ports).
 The µduino makes use of the power of the ATMEGA32U4 chip found in the Arduino Leonardo (a board over 20 times larger), offering 20 I/O ports, including PWM and ADC ports!
 In addition, the µduino can be powered by batteries or directly by micro-USB.
 The µduino can also operate in one of two power modes, 3.3V or 5V, which can be selected using a jumper on the board.
 This way, you can tailor your µduino to match your sensors and power supplies.

 The µduino is extremely small, but that size opens up immense possibility for projects by supplying the raw power of a full sized Arduino board in the smallest size imaginable.
 Unlike many other Arduino-based boards, the µduino uses smaller hole separation (1.27mm vs 2.54mm).
 While vastly cutting down on size, standard sized wires are still compatible and can be soldered fairly easily.